GustafB/k-cluster-npm/README.md

 ## Outputs
   * Clusters: array of k subarrays, each representing the vector of a cluster
-  * Assignments: array of k arrays, each containing the indices of the original data set vectors that have been assigned to it.
+  * Assignments: array of k subarrays, each containing the indices of the original data set vectors that have been assigned to it.

 ## Tests